kubfly/flylog-sdk-net/README.md

-# flylog-sdk-net
+# FlyLog SDK for .NET
-FlyLog SDK for .NET
+Provides .NET API for application development with FlyLog framework.